TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/demos/blood_pressure_monitor/README.md

 A GUI can be used with this demo, and the user can interact with the code using the GUI.
 The GUI for this demo and its instructions can be found
 [here](https://dev.ti.com/gallery/view/TIMSPGC/BLOOD_PRESSURE_MONITOR/).

-A reference design, TIDA-010266, will be released in late July 2023 as a guide on how to design a blood pressure monitor system using the MSPM0L.
+A reference design, TIDA-010266, will be released in late August 2023 as a guide on how to design a blood pressure monitor system using the MSPM0L.
 It will include suggestions on how to design a custom board and code for this system and further explain the provided implementation.

 ## Peripherals & Pin Assignments
 - ADC0